-Many people no longer find travelers checks useful in South Africa due to the convenience of ATMs and the service fees (1-4%) associated with cashing traveler's checks.
-Also, you will need to go to a bank or a money exchange office ("bureaux de change") in order to cash traveler's checks, which can be inconvenient.
-However, traveler's checks are useful in an emergency situation, such as when you credit or debit cards are lost or stolen, your cards are damaged, or your cards are de-activated due to fraud concerns, etc. Theft and fraud are common in South Africa, so having traveler's checks that you can use in an emergency is a good idea.
+Many people no longer find travelers checks useful in South Africa due to the convenience of ATMs and the service fees (1-4%) associated with cashing your traveler's checks.
+Also, you will need to go to a bank or a money exchange office (e.g. bureaux de change) in order to cash travelers checks, which can be inconvenient.
+However, traveler's checks are useful in an emergency situation such as when your credit or debit cards are lost or stolen, your cards are damaged, or your cards are deactivated due to fraud concerns, etc. Theft and fraud are common in South Africa so having traveler's checks that you can use in an emergency is a good idea.